World Tuberculosis Day 2026

 24.3.2026

-On World Tuberculosis Day 2026, tuberculosis will once again be in the public spotlight.
+On World Tuberculosis Day 2026, tuberculosis is once again in the public spotlight.
 Despite existing prevention and treatment options, it remains the deadliest infectious disease caused by a single pathogen worldwide.
 In Germany, too, tuberculosis remains a significant public health challenge.

-According to preliminary data from the Robert Koch Institute, a total of 4,069 cases of tuberculosis were reported in 2025—a decrease of about eight percent compared to 2024.
+According to preliminary data from the Robert Koch Institute , a total of 4,069 tuberculosis cases were reported in 2025—a decrease of about eight percent compared to 2024.
 However, significantly larger annual declines would be necessary to achieve the World Health Organization’s elimination target by 2050.
 Tuberculosis is considered eliminated only when there is fewer than one case per million inhabitants.

-Combating tuberculosis requires a significant amount of effort.
-Public health departments play a key role in this effort: they ensure early diagnosis, treatment in accordance with guidelines, and the screening and counseling of contacts.
-Studies from the field show that environmental investigations, in particular, have great preventive potential—provided they are coordinated and systematically documented.
+Combating tuberculosis involves considerable effort.
+Public health departments play a key role in this: they ensure early diagnosis, guideline-based treatment, and the examination and counseling of contacts.
+Practical studies show that environmental investigations in particular have great preventive potential—provided they are coordinated and systematically documented.

 Tuberculosis disproportionately affects socially disadvantaged and marginalized groups.
 In addition, migration and international mobility from crisis-stricken regions influence the epidemiological situation.
 Experts therefore emphasize the importance of low-barrier access to counseling and screening services, as well as culturally sensitive, non-discriminatory communication when interacting with those affected.